7 Stages of Grief PDF

 Stage 1: Shock

-The initial response might be shock in the immediate aftermath of a loss.
+The initial response might be shocked in the immediate aftermath of a loss.
 It resembles a personal defense mechanism that shields an individual from the full weight of reality.
 The shock is a cushion for the immediate sorrow, assisting the person in coping with the immediate situation.

 Stage 2: Denial